Environment

 Policies related to water and marine resources E3-1

 Norðurál’s environmental policy emphasizes that the company’s operations are in harmony with the environment and that continuous efforts are made to minimize environmental impacts.
 The objective of minimizing emissions includes emissions to water and sea.
-Regular measurements of wastewater, fresh water and sea are carried out as part of the measurement plan and environmental monitoring.
-The results are compared with limits in the operating permit, regulations and background measurements to assess potential loads.
+Regular measurements of wastewater, fresh water and sea are conducted as part of the measurement plan and environmental monitoring.
+The results are compared with limits set in the operating permit, regulations, and background measurements to assess potential loads.

 Description of the processes to identify and assess material water and marine resources-related impacts, risks and opportunities ESRS 2 IRO-1

-The investment project process includes an assessment of environmental aspects and efforts to minimize emissions to the sewer is part of that assessment.
-The procedures for routine work also take into account the analysis of environmental aspects.
+The investment project process includes an assessment of environmental aspects and efforts to minimize emissions to the sewer are part of that assessment.
+The operating procedures for regular operations and maintenance projects also consider the analysis of environmental aspects.
 In this way, procedures are managed to minimize the release of substances into the sewer or into the air that can reach nearby water bodies.
-Risk assessments are carried out for other projects where preventive measures are defined regarding the use and release of substances and waste management.
+Risk assessments are conducted for other projects where preventive measures are defined regarding the use and release of substances and waste management.

-Construction projects that may affect water quality are assessed in accordance with the Water Management Act and an impact assessment is carried out for the relevant water body.
-The operation of flow pits is also based on a risk assessment that takes into account discharges to the sea.
+Construction projects that may affect water quality are assessed in accordance with the Water Management Act and an impact assessment is conducted for the relevant water body.
+The operation of flow pits is also based on a risk assessment that considers discharges to the sea.

 Actions and resources related to water and marine resources E3-2

 Verkís Engineering monitors the sewerage for fluoride, aluminum, suspended particulates, and oil or grease.
-Chemical analyses of cooling water are carried out by the University of Iceland’s Pharmacology and Toxicology Research Institute.
+Chemical analyses of cooling water are conducted by the University of Iceland’s Pharmacology and Toxicology Research Institute.

 The investment project process includes an assessment of environmental aspects, and minimizing discharges to the sewer is part of that assessment.
-The operating procedures for regular operations also take into account the analysis of environmental aspects.
-In this way, the procedure is managed to minimize the release of substances into the sewer or into the air that can reach nearby groundwater, surface water or sea.
-A risk assessment is carried out for other projects, where preventive measures are defined regarding the use and release of substances and waste management.
+The operating procedures for regular operations and maintenance projects also consider the analysis of environmental aspects.
+In this way, the procedure is managed to minimize the release of substances into the sewer or into the air that can reach nearby groundwater, surface water, or sea.
+A risk assessment is conducted for other projects, where preventive measures are defined regarding the use and release of substances and waste management.

-Construction projects that may affect water quality are assessed in accordance with the Water Management Act and an impact assessment is carried out for the relevant area.
-The operation of overflow pits is also based on a risk assessment that takes into account discharges to the sea.
+Construction projects that may affect water quality are assessed in accordance with the Water Management Act and an impact assessment is conducted for the relevant area.
+The operation of overflow pits is also based on a risk assessment that considers discharges to the sea.

-According to a risk assessment carried out on the basis of Act No. 33/2004 on the prevention of marine and coastal pollution, only oils in the Norðurál area fall under the definitions listed in Annex II to the Act and result in acute pollution of the sea or coasts.
+According to a risk assessment conducted with reference to Act No. 33/2004 on the prevention of marine and coastal pollution, only oils in the Norðurál area fall under the definitions listed in Annex II to the Act and result in acute pollution of the sea or coasts.
 If an emergency pollution risk arises within the Norðurál smelter in Grundartangi that could cause a hazard outside the smelter site, an emergency management team must be summoned.
 The team is responsible for coordinating Norðurál’s response and that from external response parties.
-Norðurál has procedures in place for preventive monitoring of oil traps, oil tanks and hydraulic systems to minimize the risk of oil spills.
+Norðurál has procedures in place for preventive monitoring of oil traps, oil tanks, and hydraulic systems to minimize the risk of oil spills.

 Targets related to water and marine resources E3-3